 Other contributory factors which accounted for a large number of reported motorcycle accidents include the rider failing to look properly (2,133 accidents in 2019), injudicious action (2,022 accidents) and failure to judge another’s path or speed (1,950 accidents).
 Some accidents may have more than one of these contributory factors.

 Although the data from the Department of Transport doesn’t go into detail regarding the rate of casualties for motorcycle passengers, we can assume that a number of these accidents involving motorcycles involved injury to a passenger riding pillion.

-You can estimate how much you could receive for your pillion passenger injury in general damages using our personal injury claims calculator.
+You can estimate the amount of compensation that you could receive from motorcycle pillion passenger claims in general damages using our personal injury compensation calculator.
 The calculator does not include special damages but instead provides figures from the Judicial College Guidelines as guidance on how much you could be awarded for any physical and psychological injuries.